Sanction Annoh-Dompreh over Bawumia endorsement – Political analyst

 He said it is imperative for the incumbent MPs to be protected while the party plans to annex more seats.

-“Today parliament has become very hot because we didn’t properly put things in order hence there were skirt and blouse voting in some constituencies but I want to say this in honor of God that from A-Z, from Asuogyaman to Zebila in this country, polling station executives have realized that we have to protect the MPs.
+“Today parliament has become very hot because we didn’t properly put things in order hence there were skirt and blouse voting in some constituencies but I want to say this in honour of God that from A-Z ,from Asuogyaman to Zebila in this country, polling station executives have realized that we have to protect the MPs.
 Some constituencies like Asuogyaman, Ayensuano that we lost, because for a long time in our body politics if you win the majority in parliament, the presidency becomes a bonus”.

-He asked the delegates to reward him by voting for his favorite constituency executive aspirants.
+He asked the delegates to reward him by voting for his favourite constituency executive aspirants.